Engee documentation

 example model hierarchy shadowinport

-The final submodel looks as follows:
+The resulting submodel looks like this:

 example model hierarchy 2